 One thing to get out of the way first: This was not a case of the Nuttings borrowing money from themselves.
 At the time, they didn’t control the Pirates.
 They didn’t own a majority of the partnership shares, they didn’t control the board, and Kevin McClatchy was the CEO.
-According to the leaked 2008 financial statement, the loan was carried out in the form of an amendment to the partnership agreement, which means it had to be approved by the partnership.
-It couldn’t have been entered into simply by McClatchy signing it, much less by Ogden Nutting signing it.
-There’s zero evidence that it was anything other than an arm’s length transaction.
+According to the leaked 2008 f...

 This content is for Pirates Prospects subscribers only.
 Subscribers get access to all of our daily articles on the Pirates and their minor league system, with live coverage throughout the system on a daily basis.
-Our lowest rates are $2.22 per month under our Top Prospect Plan, which also gets you a FREE copy of the 2016 Prospect Guide -- a book that features profiles on every prospect in the system.
+Our lowest rates are $2.22 per month under our Top Prospect Plan, which also gets you a FREE copy of the 2016 Prospect Guide.
 We also have a promotion with DraftKings where you can get a FREE one-year subscription to the site by signing up as a new DraftKings customer and making a $5 minimum deposit.
-Subscribe today for our full playoff coverage, and all of our daily coverage of the Pirates' system.
+Subscribe today to access all of our daily coverage of the Pirates' system.